What Is a Means of Egress?

 Whether you are trying to add an entire basement apartment or just add a bedroom to a finished basement in an investment property, you must meet certain fire safety codes.
 Any bedroom must have two forms of exit to the exterior of the property.
 This is so that if one exit is blocked by a fire or other hazard, the individual still has another way to get out of the property.

-- Permits- Due to the safety issues of two forms of exit, you will definitely have to get permits in order to add a bedroom in a basement.
+Permits may be required to modify a basement area.
+Due to the safety issues of two forms of exit, you will definitely have to get permits in order to add a bedroom in a basement.
 You will have to deal with town inspectors who may also want to examine the rest of your property to make sure it is all up to code.
-Anytime you get a permit, you will have to pay the town a fee, which will vary by town, by the type of permit issued and the work being performed.
+Anytime you get a permit, you will have to pay the town a fee, which will vary by town, by the type of permit issued, and the work being performed.